skip to content

 00:53:12 - Anthony Campolo

 So give him a chance to say his piece.
-Jake's also been really, really helpful with just debugging and like as I've been building out projects, anytime I hit a snag, I'll post in the discord.
+Jake's also been really, really helpful with just debugging, and as I've been building out projects, any time I hit a snag, I'll post in the Discord.
 He responds very quickly and is very, very helpful.
-So having that kind of like support for a platform like this is really important as well.
+So having that kind of support for a platform like this is really important as well.
 You can't discount that.
-And it sounds like they're working on a design overhaul and we brought on a.
+And it sounds like they're working on a design overhaul, and...

 00:53:41 - Greg Schier

-Just to touch on these a little bit.
-Yeah, we've been working on — we onboarded a designer a few weeks ago, Jitachi, and we're working on just like polishing up the entire design.
-I think a lot of people like the visual style of it, but we're sort of working on the, the organization as well as visual polish, but just making it even easier to use and making all the parts of railway more consistent and having them fit together more.
-So yeah, that's design overhaul monolith to microservices.
-I think we just had Jake was talking to someone the other day who spun up like a product with like 12 microservices on railway or something.
-So like providing tooling to make those more easily deployable because a lot of microservices need to like be able to know how to talk to each other, they need to share databases, they need to do all these things.
-So providing more tooling around that to make that more easy, because microservices are definitely, like, that's the way the world is going.
+Just to touch on these a little bit: yeah, we've been working on... we onboarded a designer a few weeks ago, Jitachi, and we're working on just polishing up the entire design.
+I think a lot of people like the visual style of it, but we're sort of working on the organization as well as visual polish, just making it even easier to use and making all the parts of Railway more consistent and having them fit together more.
+So yeah, that's design overhaul.
+Monolith to microservices.
+I think Jake was talking to someone the other day who spun up a product with, like, 12 microservices on Railway or something.
+So, like, providing tooling to make those more easily deployable, because a lot of microservices need to be able to know how to talk to each other, they need to share databases, they need to do all these things.
+So providing more tooling around that to make that easier, because microservices are definitely... that's the way the world is going.
 Apps are getting more complicated.
-Like, StepZen's purpose is to, like, integrate multiple data sources, and maybe those data sources will even come from, like, products within your own company that are just written in different languages or deployed in different places.
+StepZen's purpose is to integrate multiple data sources, and maybe those data sources will even come from products within your own company that are just written in different languages or deployed in different places.

 00:55:01 - Greg Schier

-So, yeah, those are the sort of the things that we want to make easier for people, because right now, they're way too complicated.
+So yeah, those are sort of the things that we want to make easier for people, because right now they're way too complicated.

 00:55:08 - Anthony Campolo